-In my own organization, my wife Jenny is a valuable business partner.
-However, as much as I value her insight and opinions, at the end of the day my word is final.
-We have come to an agreement that as chairman of The Dan Lok Organization, my decisions have more weight than anyone else’s.
-As a result, everyone in my organization understands that even if they think I am wrong, they have to respect and follow my decisions.
+In Dan’s own organization, his wife Jenny is a valuable business partner.
+However, as much as he values her insight and opinions, at the end of the day his word is final.
+They have come to an agreement that as chairman of The Dan Lok Organization, his decisions have more weight than anyone else’s.
+As a result, everyone in my organization understands that even if they think he is wrong, they have to respect and follow his decisions.
 Because of this rule, it makes it easy for everyone to come to an agreement, and keep our business lives separate from our personal lives.

 If your business partner is your friend or family member, you have to take your relationship into account when making a decision to walk away.
 However, if your business partner isn’t closely related to you, then it simply comes down to a matter of business.

 When you first started out as partners, you most likely had contracts and agreements in place.
 In most businesses, partners will divide up the company into shares, and allocate an even number of majority shares to each partner.
 That means you and your business partner could be holding onto 40% of the company, with 20% open to the public.
 If you want to get out of your business partnership, you will have to sell your shares to your partner.
 However, if you want to continue running the business and want your partner out of the picture, that means you will have to buy their shares.